 Working in the Community

-Merrimack’s Augustinian tradition and connections with the neighborhoods around the college have always inspired us to seek community-service opportunities in abundance.
+Merrimack’s Augustinian tradition and connections with the neighborhoods around the college have always inspired us to seek community engagement opportunities in abundance.

 Through our service-learning program, you’ll be able to incorporate these service experiences into your academic studies.